janKekanSan/jankekansan.github.io/pages/lipu/30-hours.md

 It would have been more _honest_ to say that those 30 hours were over the course of a few weeks or months, or at least that they were 30 hours of studying.
-But many publications let readers come away with the belief that "you can learn toki pona in 30 hours," where the reader will likely understand "30 hours" as "basically two days."
+But many publications let readers come away with the belief that "you can learn Toki Pona in 30 hours," where the reader will likely understand "30 hours" as "basically two days."

 The only solution to this is to include all the context you can, every time you make